GroovyWizard/dotfiles-gentoo-arch-i3wm/README.md

-# Fedora I3 Dotfiles
+# Archlinux/Gentoo I3 Dotfiles
-My personal DOTFILES for my Fedora Workstation, focused on simplicity and 0 distractions.
+My personal DOTFILES for my Archlinux and Gentoo environments, focused on simplicity and 0 distractions.

 Stuff: